AnyChart/docs.anychart.com/Basic_Charts_Types/Radar_Chart.md

 {sample}BCT\_RadarChart\_10{sample}

-You can change labels background.
+You can change labels' background.
 Learn more about background configuration in [Background settings tutorial](../Appearance_Settings/Background).

 ```
   //axes settings